catmoon233/HarpyModLoader/README.md

 # HarpyModLoader
 Modded role loader for the Harpy Express.

+***Custom mods should use TMMRoles.registerRole() to add roles, then let this mod handle role assignment from there.***

-This mod is **not** required by any mod trying to add roles!
-It is only nessecary if wanting to add items when a player spawns.
+This mod is **not** required be imported into any mod!
+Importing the mod into your project is only nessecary if wanting to add items when a player spawns.

 ## What does the mod do?